anonymous-corgi/mont/src/notes/Paging.md

       tryDispatchBoundaryCallbacks(true);
     }

+    // 1.
+BoundaryCallback can be turned on only when you have set BoundaryCallback
+    // 2. deferEmpty, mBoundaryCallbackBeginDeferred, mBoundaryCallbackEndDeferred
+    // can be set true only in deferBoundaryCallbacks() method
+    // and deferBoundaryCallbacks() method will only be called in PageResult.Receiver.onPageResult()
+    //
     /**
      * Call this when mLowest/HighestIndexAccessed are changed, or
      * mBoundaryCallbackBegin/EndDeferred is set.
+     * Check if we need to dispatch loading front and end.
      */
     void tryDispatchBoundaryCallbacks(boolean post) {
       final boolean dispatchBegin = mBoundaryCallbackBeginDeferred